Tom and Jerry in War of the Whiskers: Gameplay

 War of the Whiskers is a 3D fighting game, supporting up to four players in arena (show).
 The objective is to defeat an opponent in a set amount of time and rounds.
 There are three types of gameplay.
 First is Challenge mode, where the opponents are the enemies of the character chosen from classic Tom and Jerry cartoons.
 The final boss is either Monster Jerry, a bigger and scary mutated Jerry, or Robot Cat, one of Tom's creations.
 Another mode is Versus, a standard-fare one-on-one fight.
 The last is Tag Battle, where player can play against each other in a two-on-two fight, or play as one team against two opponents.

 Players can choose from a wide range of 11 playable characters, some of whom also have unlockable costumes, and 13 arenas with destructible environment, each with a unique set of weapons amounting to more than 75 in total.
-At the beginning of the game, only two characters (Tom and Jerry) and two arenas (A Fridge Too Far and PAWS) are available; the rest of the characters and arenas have to be unlocked by playing Challenge.
+At the beginning of the game, only two characters (Tom and Jerry) and two arenas (PAWS and A Fridge Too Far) are available; the rest of the characters and arenas have to be unlocked by playing Challenge.
 Some of the unlockable characters and arenas can only be played in multi-player modes.

-Development
+Development and release

 Tom and Jerry in War of the Whiskers was developed by VIS Entertainment.
 It was published by NewKidCo in North America and Ubisoft Entertainment in Europe.
 It is a sequel to Tom and Jerry in Fists of Furry.
 The game was originally slated to the first quarter of 2002, but was delayed until the third quarter.
 It was first released for PlayStation 2 on October 22, 2002 in North America, with later PlayStation 2 releases in other regions.
 It was also released on GameCube and Xbox only in North America in 2003.

-All voices in the game were provided by Alan Marriott (Jerry, Tyke, Nibbles, and Duckling) and Marc Silk (Narrator, Tom, Butch, Spike, Eagle, Lion, Robot Cat, and Monster Jerry).
+In Japan, where the PlayStation 2 version was ported and published by Success on January 29, 2004.
+All voices in the game were provided by Alan Marriott and Marc Silk.

 Reception

 Tom and Jerry in War of the Whiskers received "mixed or average" reviews on all platforms, according to review aggregator website Metacritic.

-In Japan, where the PlayStation 2 version was ported and published by Success on January 29, 2004, Famitsu gave it a score of two sixes, one five, and one four for a total of 21 out of 40.
+Famitsu gave it a score of two sixes, one five, and one four for a total of 21 out of 40.